-Juicy, tender and dripping with the perfect homemade low carb BBQ sauce, this keto pulled chicken will make flavor history at your dinner table.
+Juicy, tender and dripping with the perfect homemade keto BBQ sauce, this keto pulled chicken will make flavor history at your dinner table.

 Keto Pulled Chicken Video Tutorial